open-telemetry/opentelemetry-specification/specification/metrics/api.md

 using arithmetic addition, usually real quantities of something (e.g., number of bytes).

-grouping measurements are used when the set of values, also known as the population, is presumed to have useful information.
+Grouping measurements are used when the set of values, also known as the population, is presumed to have useful information.
 A grouping measurement is either one that you would not naturally combine using arithmetic addition (e.g., request latency), or it is a